-5.01 (E) (2) (b) Additional Measures of Principal Professional Practice.
-In addition to the required measures of Professional Practice, School Districts and BOCES may also use other sources of evidence regarding a Principal's Professional Practice.
-School Districts and BOCES are strongly encouraged to use measures, where appropriate, that capture evidence about the following: (i) student perceptions; (ii) parent/quardian perceptions; and (iii) perceptions of other Administrators about a Principal's professional performance.
-Other measures may include the following: (i) direct observations; and (ii) examination of a portfolio of relevant documentation regarding the Principal's performance against the Principal Quality Standards, which may include but need not be limited to professional development strategies and opportunities. evidence of team development, staff meeting notes, school newsletters; content of website pages, award structures developed by the school, master school schedule, or evidence of community partnerships, parent engagement and participation rates, "360 degree" survey tools designed to solicit feedback from multiple stakeholder perspectives, examination of a Unified Improvement Plan, Teacher retention data, external review of budgets, and school communications plan.
-The Department also shall provide technical guidance, based on research and best practices that emerge from the pilot of the State Model System and the implementation of other local systems during the Pilot Period that School Districts and BOCES may use in
+Comment [CDE14]: SCEE Rec # 32: Measurements of Performance on Standards I-VI measures of Professional Practice, School Districts and BOCES may also consider usinguse other sources of evidence regarding a Principal's Professional Practice.
+7 provided that these additional measures meet the criteria outlined in guidelines developed by the Department.
+School Districts and BOCES are strongly encouraged to use measures, where appropriate, that capture evidence about the following: (i) student perceptions; (ii) parent/guardian perceptions; and (iii) perceptions of other administrators about a Principal's professional performance.
+Other measures may include the following: (i) direct observations; and (ii) examination of a portfolio of relevant documentation regarding the Principal's performance against the Principal Quality Standards, which may include but need not be limited to professional development strategies and opportunities, evidence of team development, staff meeting notes, school newsletters; content of website pages, award structures developed by the school, master school schedule, or evidence of community partnerships, parent engagement and participation rates, "360 degree" survey tools designed to solicit feedback from multiple stakeholder perspectives, examination of a Unified Improvement Plan, Teacher retention data, external review of budgets, and school communications plan.
+The Department also shall provide technical guidance, based on research and best practices that emerge from the pilot of the State Model System and the implementation of other local systems during the Pilot Period that School Districts and BOCES may use in developing their own measures of Professional Practice.